 Available as a fully-automated SaaS ($199/month) or solely for inventory management ($50/month), Inventory Source automatically syncs your inventory, updates your website, and integrates ordering and tracking functionality.
 You can buy additional features like Push to eBay and a Turnkey Shopify website.

 Inventory Source can save you the embarrassment of “out of stock” messages on popular products on your site.
 Over 100 drop shipping companies are integrated with Inventory Source, but if your preferred vendor is not on the list, you can add them.
-Inventory Source has more than 20 integrations, including Shopify, WooCommerce, 3D Cart, BigCommerce, Walmart, Amazon, Jet, Magento, X-Cart, and Ordoro.
+Inventory Source has more than 20 integrations, including Shopify, WooCommerce, 3D Cart, BigCommerce, Walmart, Amazon, Jet, Adobe Commerce, X-Cart, and Ordoro.
 Custom integrations are also available.

 An Inventory Source competitor, Spocket’s interface is more user-friendly, but many of the functions are similar.
 The software helps ecommerce store owners import, customize, and track drop-shipped products.
 There’s a free plan, along with a 14-day free trial on all paid plans.
 Paid plans start at $24.99/month.